snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-normalize-data-model/index.md

 An example configuration can be found in the `utils/example_normalize_config.json` file within the package.

-In Snowplow BDP, you can use the [Tracking Catalog](/docs/discovering-data/tracking-catalog/index.md) to discover which events you are tracking and the contexts enabled for each event, however you will still need to get the schema urls from your Data Structures.

 :::tip
 You should keep your configuration file, and your resolver file if you have one, at your project level and not inside the the snowplow-normalize package to avoid them being overwritten/deleted when the package is updated.